How To Stop Dog Chewing Permanently! ULTIMATE Guide

 A great follow up measure is to give your dog something acceptable to chew on.

-This will allow them to satisfy their chewing urge and allow you to reinforce them in a positive way.
+This will allow them to satisfy their chewing urge and will enable you to reinforce them in a positive way.
 All the while teaching them what they are allowed to chew on!

 Never pull your dog away, because it’s not going to benefit them in any way what so ever.

-There is nothing wrong in physically removing your dog from chewing something up, its just not going to aid in their learning experience.
+There is nothing wrong with physically removing your dog from chewing something up; it’s just not going to aid in their learning experience.